6 Indiana Fall Festival Events Not to Be Missed!

 Another great way to step back into history this fall is with the Johnny Appleseed Festival in Fort Wayne, IN.
 This Indiana fall festival, held on September 21st and 22nd for 2019, voids their vendors of modern day conveniences to reenact an 1800’s lifestyle for a weekend.

 Vendors present at this festival are also required to stay true to the time period.
 Goods, crafts, and demonstrators alike are all presented for your entertainment.
-The festival has had vendors represented from 42 different states in the last couple years!
+The festival has had vendors represented from 42 different states in the last couple of years!

 Along with the vendors, your children can experience pioneer life for themselves in the children’s area.
-Games, crafts and rides all grace this area allowing your child to become immersed in the experience.
-Likewise, the whole family can witness historical reenactments as found in the festivals brochure.
-Musket firing, medical procedures and time period toys can all be seen by those willing to seek them out.
+Games, crafts, and rides all grace this area allowing your child to become immersed in the experience.
+Likewise, the whole family can witness historical reenactments as found in the festival’s brochure.
+Musket firing, medical procedures, and time period toys can all be seen by those willing to seek them out.

 Crazy Mom Talk

 If you are looking to save a couple of bucks when attending this festival, know that you can park for FREE in one of several locations around town.
-Shuttle services are ran to and from the festival from designated lots, which will save you the walk alongside the dough.
+Shuttle services are running to and from the festival from designated lots, which will save you the walk alongside the dough.

-The Johnny Appleseed Festival does not require a general entry ticket to get in. this means, if you play your cards right, your entire family can experience the history of the time period for no more than the cost of food and souvenirs.
+The Johnny Appleseed Festival does not require a general entry ticket to get in.
+This means, if you play your cards right, your entire family can experience the history of the time period for no more than the cost of food and souvenirs.
 Learning weekend anyone?

-As this festival has grown over the last 43 years, it has reached crowds of over 300,000 visitors during its two day time frame.
+As this festival has grown over the last 43 years, it has reached crowds of over 300,000 visitors during its two-day time frame.
 With that many people in such a large area, keeping your kids with you is super important.
 While a jogging stroller could be accommodated with some skill in this area, a baby carrier is probably going to be the way to go.

 Seymour Oktoberest